shrinerb/shrine/README.md

 Shrine.plugin :logging # enables logging for all uploaders

 class ImageUploader < Shrine
-  plugin :store_dimensions # stores dimensions only for this uploader and its descendants end
+  plugin :store_dimensions # stores dimensions only for this uploader and its descendants (requires fastimage gem) end
 ```